commitsovercoffee/personal-website/src/posts/list-100.md

 position: 3
 ---

-Ahh...
-I came across this idea on a blog, and I liked it so much that I decided to make my own list of things I want to do.
-Open to suggestions.
+Here’s a list of things I want to do ~ some silly, some a bit wild.
+Mostly it’s just a reminder to break out of the daily grind and actually live a little.
+Oh btw, I stole this list idea from [Chip Huyen](https://huyenchip.com/list-100/).
 <br/>

 1. Be kind.